 Now let’s be honest, how many of you giving flowers have a passion, desire, and romantic love for the one you are gifting?
 If these feelings are not within you, you should take a day like tomorrow and rekindle these feelings toward your loved one.

-A dozen red roses boldly declare, “I love you,” while a single red rose communicates devotion and loyalty.
+A dozen red roses boldly declares, “I love you,” while a single red rose communicates devotion and loyalty.

-I can honestly go on and on about all the quotes I have heard of writing this blog.
+I can honestly go on and on about all the quotes I have heard before writing this blog.
 I was in a way saddened and appalled at the same time.
-I respect everyone’s choices, but we are extraordinary human beings with the capability to do great things.
+I respect everyone’s choices, but we are extraordinary human beings with the capability to doing great things.